TreeMap Structure and Visualization

 Summary in One Sentence

-A binary search tree is a special type of binary tree structure, mainly used in TreeMap
+A binary search tree is a special binary tree structure, primarily used in TreeMap

 and TreeSet